Tim0828/conditional-ude/c-peptide/README.md

 This is the main experiment in the manuscript, which is included in `model-fit.jl`.
 This file takes the training set from the Ohashi dataset and fits the selected UDE model to this training data.
 The model with the lowest training loss is selected, and the neural network parameters are fixed.
 The conditional parameter is then estimated for all individuals in the test set from the Ohashi dataset.
 Additionally, the correlation analyses with clamp indices are performed.
 Finally, simulated data from the neural network is saved to be used with Symbolic Regression.

 ### Model Fit after Symbolic Regression
-The best model from the symbolic regression run, based on the score metric as defined in PySR was implemented and the $\beta$-parameter was re-estimated on the Ohashi dataset and the correlation analysis was repeated.
+The best model from the symbolic regression run, based on the score metric and the loss, as defined in PySR was implemented and the $\beta$-parameter was re-estimated on the Ohashi dataset and the correlation analysis was repeated.

 ### Other Indices
 The file `other-indices.jl` computes existing indices of $\beta$-cell function based on the OGTT data and performs a correlation analysis with clamp indices.